thejerf/abtime/README.md

     go get github.com/thejerf/abtime

-A library for abstracting away from the literal Go time library, for testing and time control.
+A library for abstracting away from the literal Go time library and the context's cancellation and timeout libraries, for testing and time control.

 In any code that seriously uses time, such as billing or scheduling code, best software engineering practices are that you should not directly